X-RateLimit-Limit: 20 X-RateLimit-Remaining: 14 X-RateLimit-Reset: 19100

 Managing Applications

-If you set the tiers for manual approval, email notifications are sent to you when developers request access for their applications.
-You can review the applications on the API version details page and approve, reject, or revoke requests.
+If you set the tiers for manual approval, email notifications are sent when developers request access for their applications.
+You can review the applications on the instance details page and approve, reject, or revoke requests.
 If a developer asks to change tiers, you can also review the change request and approve the application for the new tier or reject the change request.

 Deprecate a Tier